kiosk-exchange/kiosk/README.md

 $ testrpc
 ```

 Compile and deploy the Solidity contracts using [Truffle](http://truffleframework.com/).
-This will also register a new Decentralized Identification Number (DIN) for the first testrpc account and add a product to the deployed `KioskResolver.sol` contract as specified in Truffle's `2_deploy_contracts.js`.
+This will also register a new Decentralized Identification Number (DIN) for the first testrpc account and add a demo product to the deployed `KioskResolver.sol`.

 ```
 $ truffle compile